tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ==Changelog==
+1.6.3 -
+   Updates:
+   * Updated B5Defences script to 1.10, now adding a new tech that should force no damage through shields ONLY on vessels that call that tech in particular IF DS9FX "No-damage-through-shields" option is turned off.
+   * Added that new tech to the Thirdspace Capital ship and Thirdspace fighter.
 1.6.2 -
    Fixes:
    * Updated Jumpgate TravellingMethods to 0.25, now the check for ISI tractor ship should be less intensive.